OpenTermsArchive/contrib-versions/Microsoftstore/Privacy Policy.md

-Microsoft Privacy StatementLast Updated: February 2020 What's new?
+Microsoft Privacy StatementLast Updated: April 2020 What's new?
 Expand All Collapse AllPrint

 Your privacy is important to us.
 This privacy statement explains the personal data Microsoft processes, how Microsoft processes it, and for what purposes.